 Showing results for 'sewer'

-As part of the SSIP investments, the Various Locations Brick Sewer Improvements Project will rehabilitate the existing 100-year-old sewer mains located under several streets.
+As part of the SSIP investments, the East SOMA Sewer Improvements Project will rehabilitate the existing 100-year-old sewer mains and sewer lower laterals located under several streets.

 This project will rehabilitate the existing 100-year old sewer mains, located under Mission Street, between 16th and 22nd Streets, as well as between 25th and Cesar Chavez streets.

 Special thanks to our essential workers who have continued to operate, maintain and upgrade our system during the pandemic.
 Our homes, businesses and quality of life would not be the same without you.
 You are our mothers, fathers, sons, daughters, relatives and neighbors – you are our heroes!